marek-iiasa/yayue/models/mcma/doc/source/readme.rst

 it supports easy organization of dedicated (when needed) environments for diverse packages, as well as easy updates of packages with keeping consistency of their versions.

-Documentation of conda is available at ....
+Documentation of conda is available at: https://docs.conda.io/en/latest/

-TODO: proper link to info on conda (maybe also a link to anaconda download page) should be added above.

 NOTE: all commands described in this Guide should be executed in a terminal window.